 I don’t know how old I was.
 I was more than 18 because I didn’t get my license until then, after the unfortunate garage door incident several years earlier.
 (Which I really shouldn’t have been blamed for, but that’s a story for another day.)
 At any rate, my license did not come with a new car so I was dependent on borrowing my father’s.
-Mom was an extremist about not letting me touch hers.
-It was an interesting philosophy given that she herself drove like an irritable Mr. Magoo.
+Mom was an extremist about not letting me touch her car.
+It was an interesting philosophy given that she herself drove like Mr. Magoo.
 Every time she pulled into the garage, the hole in the wall gaped a little deeper, the hanging ball in front of it serving more as a monument to damage than a deterrent.

 By then, my father had moved up from his beloved string of Buicks to an enormous white boat of a Cadillac that some of us secretly called the Guido Mobile.
 He loved that car.
 Being the complete opposite of nervous and irritable, he let me borrow it whenever I wanted as long as he didn’t need it.
 He trusted I would always remember what he said the first time he gave me the keys, when he dangled them before me and delivered his one condition as carefully as Vito Corleone.